ssokolow/addventure_tools/README.rst

   seconds)
 * Full ``--help`` output
 * No external dependencies beyond Python itself
+* Tested under Python 2.7 and 3.4
+* Tested on Lubuntu Linux 14.04, but should theoretically work on any operating system.
 * A partial test suite, using Nose_

 It currently has three subcommands: